 - Labour Day is celebrated to honour the struggle and achievements of American workers while the 4th of July is celebrated as the Independence Day to celebrate the day of freedom of 13 American colonies from Great Britain.

-- Labor Day is celebrated across Canada & USA on the same day, while the 4th of July is celebrated, as Independence Day only in the USA.
+- Labor Day is celebrated across Canada & USA on the same day, while the 4th of July is celebrated as Independence Day only in the USA.

-- Labor Day is also considered as the last when wearing is acceptable, while on 4th of July, every decoration across the country contains the colours; Red, White, and Blue.
+- Labor Day is also considered as the last when wearing is acceptable, while on the 4th of July, every decoration across the country contains the colours; Red, White, and Blue.

-- Labor Day marks the end of the summer vacation while the 4th of July marks the beginning of the busiest week of the entire year.
+- Labor Day marks the end of the summer vacation, while the 4th of July marks the beginning of the busiest week of the entire year.